MelSumner/ember-a11y-roadmap/rfc-research/router/describing-the-problem.md

 -	Because there is no full-page refresh, the user has no way of knowing that the page has changed at all.
--	Because there is no focus management, the user’s focus remains where it is. o	In cases where the item that had focus goes away, focus is lost. o	In the cases where the item that has focus doesn’t go away, the focus simply remains where it is (and if you imagine the user interacting with a link in the footer, and then they experience silence- and their focus still stays on that link in the footer- well, that’s a bad experience.
+-	Because there is no focus management, the user’s focus remains where it is.
+  - In cases where the item that had focus goes away, focus is lost.
+  - In the cases where the item that has focus doesn’t go away, the focus simply remains where it is (and if you imagine the user interacting with a link in the footer, and then they experience silence- and their focus still stays on that link in the footer- well, that’s a bad experience.
 Makes it feel like something is broken.

 So we have two distinct issues:
 -	Lack of focus management